miku/siskin/README.md

     taskversion      - show siskin version
     taskwc           - count lines in task output

+Run

+    taskman

-Run `taskman` to see what tasks are available.
+to see what tasks are available.
 Run `taskdo` to execute a task.
+Run

+    taskdo TASKNAME --help

-Run `taskdo TASKNAME --help`, to see all available parameters of the task.
+to see all available parameters of the task.

 ----